 Sayonara, slipping straps.
 Make sure you’re tightening your shoulder straps every other month so they stay snugly in place—and so do you.

 - Move the sliders along the straps until the straps feel snug and comfortable on your shoulders.
 Not too tight that they dig in or add pressure to the shoulders.

 - Try on the bra to see if the straps are snug enough.
-You can adjust the sliders again if needed and try this a few times to get it right.
+Adjust again if needed.

 Additional reporting by Cathy Bishop.